ComNets-Bremen/KeetchiLib/README.md

 3. `ownAddr` - MAC address of the host that instantiates the KLKeetchi object

-4. `ownNme` - An additional name of the host that instantiates the KLKeetchi object
+4. `ownName` - An additional name of the host that instantiates the KLKeetchi object

 5. `changeSigThreshold` - The threshold ratio to determine whether the neighbourhood changes are considered as being significant or not (a value between 0.0 and 1.0, inclusive)